Quick Answer

 If you’re experiencing delays, consider consolidating your devices under one protocol.
 Fewer conflicts, smoother automations.

-4. Optimize Your Router Settings
+4. Optimize Your Wi-Fi and Router Settings

-Sometimes the issue isn’t your device—it’s your router’s settings.
+Sometimes the issue isn’t your device, it’s your router’s settings.
 Make sure smart home devices are prioritized by:

 • Switching to less congested Wi-Fi channels